 Located in northwest El Dorado County, Volcanoville sits just south of the Middle Fork of the American River.
-Today telephone poles along Volcanoville Road mark the edge of progress – stopping just short of the old town site where few old buildings stand in defiance of encroaching development.
+Today telephone poles along Volcanoville Road mark the edge of progress – stopping just short of the old townsite where few old buildings stand in defiance of encroaching development.

 One evening a group of miners gathered at a local saloon where their conversation turned towards the dreaded Chinese.
 With enough liquor, words quickly turned to action leading to the massacre of at least 15 Chinese that night.
 The Chinese miners were rounded up by the drunks and herded into a cabin.
-With the Chinese locked inside, the cabin was set a fire.
-Those who died in the inferno were only spared a bullet; those who ran from the flames and thick smoke were quickly gunned downed in flight.
+With the Chinese locked inside, the cabin was set afire.
+Those who died in the inferno were only spared a bullet; those who ran from the flames and thick smoke were quickly gunned down in flight.
 None survived.

-While many Chinese were mining along the Middle Fork of the American River one group of 12 from Volcanoville was buried alive in a cave-in during the 1890’s.
-By the time aid reached the men they had died from suffocation.
+While many Chinese were mining along the Middle Fork of the American River, one group of 12 from Volcanoville was buried alive in a cave-in during the 1890s.
+By the time aid reached the men, they had died from suffocation.

 For years treasure hunters have sought to answer the question of the lost Chinese caches buried in and around Volcanoville.

-© Anthony Belli, 2005
+© Anthony Belli, 2005, updated January 2023.